Best Smart Home Devices for Renters in 2026

 3. Philips Hue / IKEA Matter Bulbs — Best Smart Lighting

 Premium: Philips Hue’s new Essential series brings starter bulbs down to $15 each.
 A full home setup runs around $400 but gives you better color accuracy, faster response, and a more stable ecosystem with the Hue Bridge.
+What I find interesting is how much more robust the Hue system feels for just a bit more investment.

 For renters on a budget, start with IKEA.
-For those who want the best experience and plan to use the system for years, Hue is worth the premium.
+For those who want the best experience and plan to use the system for years, Hue is absolutely worth the premium.

 Verdict: Start with IKEA if budget-conscious.
 Invest in Hue if you want the top-tier experience.